iiab/iiab/roles/remoteit/README.md

 2. Consider downloading and installing the remote.it [desktop application](https://remote.it/download/) (e.g. for Windows, macOS or Linux) on your own laptop/computer.
 Their https://remote.it Web Portal and [mobile apps](https://docs.remote.it/introduction/get-started/readme#installation-packages) are also sometimes sufficient, but less functional.

-   COMPARISON: "The Desktop and [CLI](https://docs.remote.it/software/cli) can [each] support both peer to peer connections and proxy connections [whereas] the Web Portal and API can only support proxy connections" according to https://docs.remote.it/software/device-package/usage
+   2023-07-26 WARNING: IIAB no longer installs the `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli), as it can [no longer coexist](https://github.com/iiab/iiab/blob/remoteit-remove-cli/roles/remoteit/tasks/install.yml#L116-L132) with the core `remoteit` Device Package.
+Whereas in the past the remote.it CLI had offered [a few more features](https://support.remote.it/hc/en-us/articles/4412786750861-Install-the-remoteit-agent-on-your-device): "The Desktop and [CLI](https://docs.remote.it/software/cli) can [each] support both peer to peer connections and proxy connections [whereas] the Web Portal and API can only support proxy connections" according to https://docs.remote.it/software/device-package/usage

 <!-- ### Install remote.it onto an IIAB + register it + authorize services/ports -->
 ### OPTION #1: Generate a remote.it claim code for your IIAB + register it + authorize services/ports
 <!-- ### OPTION #1: Run `sudo iiab-remoteit` to enable remote.it -->

 Prerequisite: Find any IIAB with `remoteit_installed: True` in `/etc/iiab/iiab_state.yml` (this is the default!)
 This means that the remote.it [Device Package](https://docs.remote.it/software/device-package) is already installed on your IIAB, most important.
-It also means the _strictly optional_ `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli) is installed, offering [a few more features](https://support.remote.it/hc/en-us/articles/4412786750861-Install-the-remoteit-agent-on-your-device) than the Device Package.

 1. Run `sudo iiab-remoteit` to enable remote.it on your IIAB: